CameronStAmant/rainfocus/README.md

 A React and TypeScript interface for the RainFocus Summit project, styled with Sass and built with Vite.

+## View it live

+View the project in your browser at https://cameronstamant.github.io/rainfocus/.

 ## Getting started

 Install the dependencies: